 How and when to change the address on a driving licence

 There’s so much to do when you move that it’s easy for things to slip through the life admin cracks.
-But forgetting to change the address on your driving licence could lead to a nasty and expensive surprise.
+But forgetting to change the address on your driving licence could lead to an expensive surprise.

 There’s so much to do when you move that it’s easy for things to slip through the life admin cracks.
-But forgetting to change the address on your driving licence could lead to a nasty and expensive surprise.
+But forgetting to change the address on your driving licence could lead to an expensive surprise.

 When do I need to notify the DVLA and my car insurance provider about a change of address?